 the challenge

-Users avoided key areas of the B2B platform because switching between product pages was slow and disruptive, despite these areas being critical to their workflows.
-This broke user focus and reduced daily engagement.
+In a data-heavy B2B service, users avoided key areas of the system because moving between product contexts was slow and disruptive.
+Although these areas were critical to end-to-end workflows, frequent context switching broke focus, disrupted flow, and reduced daily engagement.

 my role